Best small 4x4s to buy 2022

 Need 4x4 capability without big SUV fuel bills?
 Take a look our top 10 small 4x4s instead

 Small 4x4s deliver a great mix of talents for drivers needing practicality, off-road ability and rugged style in a single package.
-These cars deliver all of these to varying degrees, and here we've listed 10 of the best that cover a range of styles, shapes and sizes.
+These cars deliver all of the above to varying degrees, and here we've listed 10 of the best that cover a range of styles, sizes and fuels.

 The small 4x4 class has changed beyond recognition in recent years and, if you're after a small 4x4, there are plenty of alternatives out there.
-If it's off-road ability you need, then the Fiat Panda 4x4 remains a star turn - its a capable mud-plugger, but also offers decent levels of comfort and modern driving manners and technology, too.
+If it's off-road ability you need, then the Range Rover Evoque remains a star turn - it’s a capable mud-plugger, but also offers decent levels of comfort and modern driving manners and technology, too.

 Elsewhere, the small crossover class has its own share of 4x4 models including the Suzuki Ignis, Mazda CX-30 and Jeep Renegade.
-These might not be as capable as the Fiat off-road, but what they lack in off-road ability, they more than make up for with added practicality.
+These might not be as capable as the Range Rover off-road, but what they lack in off-road ability, they more than make up for with added practicality.

 On the whole, you'll be looking at top-spec variants of these small crossovers if you want 4x4 grip, although some cars don't even offer it – if you're looking at a Peugeot 2008, Renault Captur or the Citroen C3 Aircross, then you'll have to make do with all-season tyres and a switchable traction control system.